flodev/requirejs-test-boilerplate/README.md

 Installation
 ====================

-Checkout out or download this project to directory.
+Checkout out or download this project to a directory.

 Install bower (if you havn't already):
     sudo npm install -g bower